solana-labs/solana/watchtower/README.md

 `--validator-identity` command-line argument can be used to restrict failure notifications to issues only affecting that validator.

+If you do not want duplicate notifications, for example if you have elected to recieve notifications by SMS the `--no-duplicate-notifications` command-line argument will suppress identical failure notifications.

 ### Metrics
 #### `watchtower-sanity`
 On every iteration this data point will be emitted indicating the overall result